NOTICE TO PARENTS AND LEARNERS

 See the timetable for the NBT course.

 Our Presenter for NBT is an expert in Alpha Mathematics, Marker and Administrator thereof, Author of Alpha Maths Textbooks, and with years of education experience, also in management positions within the Department of Education.
-She has a special way of working with learners.
+Our presenters have a unique way of interacting with students.

 CAN NBT PREPARATION HELP YOU FOR MEDICAL SELECTION OR FOR ANY OTHER FACULTY SELECTION?